 Managing SEO out of the Product group has its advantages, including enabling close ties between natural search and product/web design, and catalyzing thinking early in the design and development process about how best to reach prospects and customers online.
 You are also not competing for engineering resources as aggressively as you are when its coming “down the marketing pike” to your tech group.

 We have found most companies managing SEO out of Product tend to have senior executives with strong beliefs in SEO as a core business strategy.
-The SEO professionals in these kinds of organizations tend to be extremely empowered, agile and productive; they are be able to execute on advanced strategies and tactics such as preferred URL management, SEO A/B testing and are not afraid to experiment – they are also usually amongst the “happier” SEO people, especially if they came from a company where it took 90 days+ to get minor things done.
+The SEO professionals in these kinds of organizations tend to be extremely empowered, agile and productive; they are be able to execute on advanced strategies and tactics such as preferred URL management, SEO A/B testing and are not afraid to experiment, and they are also usually amongst the “happier” SEO people, especially if they came from a company where it took 90 days+ to get minor things done.

 Opportunity for Paid – SEO Synergy